Whether you're streaming music through your Sonos speakers using the Sonos app or you're using AirPlay 2, it pays to have some level of organization.

 How to rename your Sonos speakers

 Remember that with Sonos, you're assigning every speaker to a "room".
 However, you can also name those rooms whatever you please, so if you'd rather give each speaker their actual name, as opposed to labeling them by their room, you can.

-1. Open the Sonos app and tap More (the three dots at the bottom right).
+1. Open the Sonos app and tap the settings wheel at the bottom right.

 How to change Sonos speaker name in Home

 With the arrival of AirPlay 2 came the ability to control your Sonos speakers using Siri on an iOS device.
 But to do this, you'll need to firstly have your Sonos speakers set up as "accessories" in the Home app.
 Check out our guide on setting up Sonos with AirPlay 2 for that info.

 Once connected, Siri can play tunes from Apple Music or your local storage on your Sonos speakers (sadly no other streaming services are supported for this feature right now).
 To change the name:

 1. Open the Home app on your iOS device.

 2. Either Force Touch the Sonos speaker on the main menu and tap Settings, or tap Edit at the top of the screen and then tap the speaker.

 3. Tap on the actual speaker name at the top and it will let you type in the box.